atxit/network_vista/user_guides/settings/settings.md

 ![img_21.png](imgs/img_21.png)

 The new API key will appear for 15 seconds.
 Click on the API key, this will save it to the clipboard.
-Save the API in a secure location.
+Save the API key in a secure location as it can never to viewed again.

 ![img_24.png](imgs/img_24.png)